ThinerDAS/dasstudio2016/README.md

 ## How hard is magic tower

-It seems like kidding, but, Magic tower is an instance of **NP-complete** problem.
+It seems like kidding, but magic tower is an instance of **NP-complete** problem.
 We will put the proof in the end.

 However in most cases the magic tower is not that pathological, and can be solved by dynamic programming.